oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/scaling.md

 curl -v -k -H X-Requested-By:MyClient -H Content-Type:application/json -H Accept:application/json -H "Authorization:Bearer ..." -d '{ "managedServerCount": 3 }' https://.../scaling
 ```

-If you omit the header, you'll get a `400 (bad request)` response without any details explaining why the request was bad.
+If you omit the header, you'll get a `400 (bad request)` response.
 If you omit the Bearer Authentication header, then you'll get a `401 (Unauthorized)` response.

 ##### Operator REST endpoints

 The WebLogic Server Kubernetes Operator can expose both an internal and external REST HTTPS endpoint.
 The internal REST endpoint is only accessible from within the Kubernetes cluster.
 The external REST endpoint
 is accessible from outside the Kubernetes cluster.